(+91) 9686 448899

 When the root is exposed to the air, it stops growing naturally.
 This phenomenon is known as air-pruning.
 The side roots then start developing much more than usual.
 This results in a super root system, perfect for any plant.
 In ordinary pots and seed trays, the roots grow in all directions.
 On reaching the edge of containers, they tangle up.
 These tangled knot balls can cause root shock if unattended.
 They risk plant damage by arresting its growth.

-Air pruning is considered nature’s way of alerting the plant roots that they have reached the essential height and stop growing as they encounter the air outside.
+Air pruning is considered nature’s way of alerting the plant roots that they have reached the essential height and stopped growing as they encounter the air outside.
 Air pruning boosts the plant, which helps in new root growth in another place that leads to a thicker growth system, resulting in a strong, healthy plant.
 This supports a better transplantation method as the plant can absorb more water and nutrients from the soil for optimal survival and better growth standards.

 After assembling the books of cells, lightly dampen them.
 Proceed to fill using multi-purpose compost and brush off excess soil.
 Ensure that the tops of the cells are exposed.
 Add a little water using a watering can before planting.
 The rapid root trainer has shallow cells designed specifically for salads, herbs, and bedding plants.
-The deep-root trainer is better suited for deeper rooted plants such as sweet-peas, fruits, and vegetables.
+The deep-root trainer is better suited for deeper-rooted plants such as sweet peas, fruits, and vegetables.

 For large seeds, use one cell per seed while smaller seeds can be grouped into a cell.
 Then push the seeds down to the correct depth.
 Brush the compost over to cover the seeds and finish the setup by placing the appropriate lid.
 The lid should be removed after the first few days.
 By then, seedlings should begin to emerge.
 Water the seedlings by standing the root trainer in the half-filled lid for a few minutes.
 An alternative is using an atomiser to spray.
 The ribbed cell walls guide the first roots.
 They stimulate the roots to grow directly downwards towards the drainage hole.